 Of all the gardens, the Walled Garden is the oldest dating back to the 1830’s.
 Within its walls lie a very traditional English garden with tall, sculpted Yew hedges and low box hedging framing the herbaceous borders.
 Dominating the garden is the Dovecote, a listed building dating from the late 18th century.

-Lucknam renovated the old Vinery in 2012, a historic greenhouse, where we have grown an eclectic range of micro salads and herbs.
+Lucknam renovated the old Vinery in 2012, a historic greenhouse.
 The newly built 8 large raised beds, filled with over 120 tons of top soil, now has over 30 varieties of produce, ranging from alpine strawberries, rhubarb through to runner and broad beans; from edible flowers to root and brassica crops.